prosyslab/turbo-tv-artifact/README.md

 It takes about [TODO] minutes to load the image.

+The artifact implementation is at `/home/user/turbo-tv-exp`; you can find the detail at `README.md` in there.

 ### Notice

 Most of the experiments take a long time.
 For convenience, all the data obtained from the instructions below are already shipped